shariq1989/cookbook/content/recipe/chicken_karahi.md

 {{< figure src="/images/ck2.jpeg" class="instructionFigure">}}

-4. In a small bowl, mix the Karahi masala, Kashmiri chili powder, and turmeric, then add it to the karahi, along with the green chilis.
+4. In a small bowl, mix the Karahi masala, Kashmiri chili powder, and turmeric, then add it to the karahi, along with the green chillies.

 {{< figure src="/images/ck3.jpeg" class="instructionFigure">}}